markNZed/processism-react-three/storyboard.md

 ## 7.3.
 Narration
 Here, we have a simple visual of an entity.
 Although, in reality, nothing exists entirely on its own, we’ll start with this idea to help us build our understanding.

-This entity is shown as a two-dimensional shape, but it could represent anything—a physical object, an idea, or even a person.
+This entity is shown as a two-dimensional shape, but it could represent anything — a physical object, an idea, or even a person.
 Notice how its boundary isn’t fixed; it’s constantly shifting.
 This shows that the entity isn’t static.

 For example, if this were a particle, it would be affected by quantum forces.
 If it were a concept, its meaning could change over time.
 If it represents a person, they are growing, learning, and aging.

-In processism, entities like this aren’t considered the most fundamental part of reality.
-Instead, we’ll see that the processes these entities go through are what really matter.
+In processism, entities like this aren’t considered the most fundamental aspect of reality.
+Instead, we’ll see that the processes generating entities that are more important.

 # 8. Scene: Second Entity
 ## 8.1.
 Objective